 TEAM: Keith Armstrong: artistic direction, Luke Lickfold: generative sound composition/coding, Matt Davis: generative image composition

-PARTNERSHIPS: QUT Creative Industries, Australia Council For The Arts (Emerging and Experimental Arts), Keith Armstrong is supported by a part time associate directorship role at QUT Creative Lab Research Centre.
+PARTNERSHIPS: QUT Creative Industries, Australia Council For The Arts (Emerging and Experimental Arts), Experimenta Media Arts.
+Keith Armstrong is supported by a part time associate directorship role at QUT Creative Lab Research Centre.
 Special thanks to Kristefan Minski, Horst Hoetner, Lubi Thomas, Julie Dean, Greg Hearn and Mandy Thomas.
-Keith Armstrong is supported by a part time Associate directorship of QUT's Creative Lab Research Centre.

 MORE: Eremocene (Age of Loneliness) builds upon the originating work Deep Ecology - first shown to broad acclaim in a solo exhibition at UTS Art Gallery, Sydney, Australia in Aug-Sept 2016.
 That multi-work show was favourably reviewed in a long form review by Real-time 134, and was described by audiences and reviewers as “ambiguous”, “unsettling” and “subtle”, with “deeply engaging” and “mesmerizing” with outcomes somehow tinged with a strange sense of “sadness”.
 This complex mix of sensibilities, which carries through into Eremocene (Age of Loneliness), resonating with ideas of ‘extinction of human experience’.

 Exhibited 2017, Ars Electronica Festival, Official Website / Catalogue entry, Austria.

 Exhibited 2017, Experimenta Make Sense Triennial, Melbourne and Australia wide